LG C6 vs Samsung S90H - Best Mid-Range OLED

 Gaming: A Draw, Mostly

 Both panels run 4K at 144Hz.
-Both support VRR (FreeSync Premium on Samsung, G-SYNC Compatible on LG).
+Samsung's own announcement emphasized the S90H's "Ultimate Gaming Pack" with 165Hz, G-Sync Compatible, and FreeSync Premium Pro, all of which match the C6's gaming spec sheet feature-for-feature.
 Both have four HDMI 2.1 ports.
 Input lag should be in the 9-10ms range for both, based on prior generation measurements.
 For the PS5 Pro, Xbox Series X, or a gaming PC, either TV will perform identically in any scenario that matters.

 LG's webOS 26 has a dedicated Game Optimizer menu.
 Samsung's Tizen has Game Mode with similar features.
 Neither platform's game-specific software is a reason to choose one over the other.
 Pick based on which smart TV ecosystem you prefer (or plan to ignore entirely with an external streamer, which, honestly, is the right call).